Azure/vscode-aks-tools/README.md

 ### Show Properties

-Right click on your AKS cluster and click on **Show Properties** to display the AKS cluster and agent pool properties like provisioning state, fqdn, k8s version, alogn with node properties like node, version, vm type, o/s type, vm size and nodes provisioning state.
+Right click on your AKS cluster and click on **Show Properties** to display the AKS cluster and agent pool properties like provisioning state, fqdn, k8s version, along with node properties like node version, vm type, vm size, o/s type, o/s disk size and nodes provisioning state.

 ## Telemetry